California Funders

 Grant-Making Per Year: In 2019, the Foundation provided grants in the amount of $2.2 million.

 Recovery and Supportive Housing Grantee Example: Casa Solana is a grantee based in Grover Beach, California, in partially rural San Luis Obispo County.
-The organization serves women struggling with substance abuse and provides recovery housing services.
+The organization serves women struggling with substance use disorders and provides recovery housing services.

 The San Diego Foundation